 Gold Coast – the 6th largest city in Australia and a popular holiday destination in Queensland, has for long been known for its beaches.
 If you have been reading my earlier posts on this city, you know that it is much more than its gorgeous beaches.
-There is just so much to do here that even a week might feel too short.
+There is just so many Gold Coast attractions that even a week might feel too short.
 And given, the queries that I have been getting on Gold Coast, I thought it is best if I share them all in one single post on – Things to do in Gold Coast.

 In this post, I will not just share Things to do in Gold Coast but also, travel tips on how to get there, what to expect, where to stay etc. In some way, you can refer to this as your mini Travel Guide to Gold Coast.
 So, without further ado – let’s get started.